Traditional Irish Halloween Barmbrack

 6. Now add in the fruit until everything is thoroughly combined.

-7. Spoon the wet dough into the lined loaf tin push the objects wrapped up with greaseproof paper into the dough at different points in the cake.
+7. Spoon the wet dough into the lined loaf tin push the objects wrapped up with baking paper into the dough at different points in the cake.
 You want different slices to have a chance to find a "prize."

 8. Place the cake in the oven on the middle shelf and bake for one hour.